Terafora/desktop-pomodoro/README.md

 The application features a minimalist design with a focus on usability:

-    User Interface: Simple and intuitive interface for easy task management.
+- **User Interface**: Simple and intuitive interface for easy task management.
-    Modal Windows: Modal dialogs for editing tasks to ensure focus on task management without clutter.
+- **Modal Windows**: Modal dialogs for editing tasks to ensure focus on task management without clutter.

 ## Known Issues